The LDL Receptor Family

-More than 10 receptors have now been identified as members of the low-density lipoprotein receptor (LDLR) family; they all contain characteristic ligand-binding repeats, epidermal growth factor (EGF)-like repeats and propeller-like structures with YWTD motifs.
+More than 10 receptors have now been identified as members of the low-density lipoprotein receptor (LDLR) family; they all contain characteristic ligand-binding repeats, epidermal growth factor-like repeats and propeller-like structures with YWTD motifs.

-Studies in Dr. Bu's laboratory have focused on understanding how LDLR family members traffic within cells and how their biological functions are regulated by these trafficking events.
-In addition to LRP1, the lab is also studying low-density lipoprotein receptor-related protein 1B (LRP1B) and low-density lipoprotein receptor-related protein 6 (LRP6) trafficking, signaling and functions.
+These studies focus on understanding how LDLR family members traffic within cells and how their biological functions are regulated by these trafficking events.
+In addition to LRP1, the lab is also studying low-density lipoprotein receptor-related protein 1B (LRP1B) and LRP6 trafficking, signaling and functions.
 LRP1B is a putative tumor suppressor that is highly homologous to LRP1.
-LRP6 is a co-receptor for canonical Wnt/beta-catenin signaling.3
+LRP6 is a co-receptor for canonical Wnt/beta-catenin signaling.

-Additionally, the lab has been studying how two chaperones, receptor-associated protein (RAP) and MESD, regulate the complex folding of LDLR family members and their biological functions.
+Additionally, the lab is studying how two chaperones, the receptor-associated protein (RAP) and the MESD protein, regulate the complex folding of LDLR family members and their biological functions.